Noël Oakeshott: Family

-Noël Moon married the educational administrator and historian Walter Oakeshott in April 1928 at Aston Tirrold.
+Oakeshott married the educational administrator and historian Walter Oakeshott in April 1928 at Aston Tirrold.
 The engagement from 1926 was prolonged by Walter's need to move from his teaching post at Bec School; an operation for chronic appendicitis he had; and opposition and stalling tactics from her wealthy father, who considered that Walter's social position was inadequate.
 Much later, Beazley named the so-called Oakeshott Painter of vases after the couple.

 They had twin sons born in 1933, Evelyn and Robert, and daughters Helena (born 1931) and Rose (born 1940).